Motorcycle and scooter parking on footpaths

 Motorcycles are a space-saving, convenient and lower-cost alternative to private cars, and are well-suited to the city landscape.
 They play an important role in supporting Adelaide’s liveability by reducing traffic congestion and travel time for all road users.

-Motorcycles and scooters can now be parked for free on 8 designated footpath areas accommodating 140 spaces.
+Motorcycles and scooters can be parked for free on eight designated footpath areas accommodating 140 spaces.

 - Light Square / Wauwi

 - Hindmarsh Square / Mukata

 All locations have signage and line marking to indicate where parking is permitted, and to assist riders to ensure safe parking.

 Within the CBD and in North Adelaide there are over 1,000 FREE on-street parking spaces designated specifically for motorcycles.
 The majority of these parking spaces are available all day.

 In addition, motorcycle users can use any ticketed or timed parking bay.
 However, they must comply with the parking control.
 If using a ticketed bay the required fee must be paid and the purchased ticket retained.

 Please check the signs carefully each time you park as on-street parking zones may change at any time.